Social Justice and Equity Consulting

 CES has now worked with multiple school districts to implement the Diversity, Respect, Equity, Action & Multiculturalism (D.R.E.A.M.)
 Team approach.

-The work can be long term, and has included an equity-focused training for the School Committee; listening sessions with community members, educators, students, and leaders that supported the district to hear from the school community as guides for their work; working with all educators and district leadership on using storytelling as a tool to build trust, connection, and relational skills for equity work; learning about the history of racism so that we can better understand the impacts of implicit bias and microaggressions; working with schools to center student voices and build educator capacity to foster healthy identity development and spaces of student belonging; building an equity team that included students, family, school committee members, educators, and administrators where we engaged in the hard work of developing a shared vision of equity in order to design a sustainable pathway for change together.
+The work includes an equity-focused training for School Committees; listening sessions with community members, educators, students, and leaders that support the districts to hear from the school community as guides for their work; working with all educators and district leadership on using storytelling as a tool to build trust, connection, and relational skills for equity work; learning about the history of racism so that we can better understand the impacts of implicit bias and microaggressions; working with schools to center student voices and build educator capacity to foster healthy identity development and spaces of student belonging; building an equity team that included students, family, school committee members, educators, and administrators and engaging in the hard work of developing a shared vision of equity in order to design a sustainable pathway for change together.

-The CES team supported the district through a comprehensive support plan that included partnering with the Department of Justice and training their school boards, SU and building leadership teams, educator and staff teams, and students in the middle high school, exploring this work of bridging to belonging in deeply polarizing times.
+The CES team has worked with school districts through a comprehensive support plan that included training school board members, leadership teams, educator and staff teams, and students, and exploring the work of bridging to belonging in deeply polarizing times.

 A District Hate and Bias Response Team